An in-depth report on the causes, diagnosis, treatment, and prevention of scoliosis.

 - Cervical (C) vertebrae are the 7 spinal bones that support the neck.

 - Thoracic (T) vertebrae are the 12 spinal bones that connect to the rib cage.

-- Lumbar (L) vertebrae are the 5 lowest and largest bones of the spinal column.
+- Lumbar (L) vertebrae are the 5 lower and largest bones of the spinal column.
 Most of the body's weight and stress fall on the lumbar vertebrae.

 Scoliosis is often categorized into 2 types:

-- Nonstructural (functional) scoliosis is a normal spine that appears curved.
+- Nonstructural (functional) scoliosis.
+A normal spine that appears curved.
 Possible causes include having legs that are different lengths, or having a temporary injury or infection of the spine.
 The curve will go away when the underlying problem is resolved.

-- Structural scoliosis is a fixed curve in the spine: Structural scoliosis may be due to idiopathic, congenital, or neuromuscular causes.
+- Structural scoliosis.
+A fixed curve in the spine: Structural scoliosis may be due to idiopathic, congenital, or neuromuscular causes.

 In most cases, the cause of scoliosis is unknown (idiopathic).
 Because scoliosis often runs in families, researchers think that genetic factors may play a role.
 However, severity often varies widely among family members who have the condition, suggesting that other factors must be present.